-- to exclude restructuring and/or other nonrecurring charges; - · to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated performance goals; - · to exclude the effects of changes to generally accepted accounting principles; - to exclude the effects of any statutory adjustments to corporate tax rates; - · to exclude the effects of any "extraordinary items" as determined under generally accepted accounting principles; and - · to exclude accounting expenses relating to share-based compensation.
+- to exclude restructuring and/or other nonrecurring charges; - to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated performance goals; - to exclude the effects of changes to generally accepted accounting principles; - to exclude the effects of any statutory adjustments to corporate tax rates; - to exclude the effects of items that are "unusual" in nature or occur "infrequently," as determined under generally accepted accounting principles; and - to exclude accounting expenses relating to share-based compensation.